 It offers a tree-top bridge, allowing you to view the park from above, and you’ll have the opportunity to meet with many types of animals face-to-face.
 You can also feed the resident kangaroos.
 And if you get hungry, you can check out the Joia Beach Restaurant and Beach Club.

 Significant renovations following Hurricane Irma brought new activities to the park.
-These outdoor activities include some elevated nature treks to see the wildlife from a whole new perspective, zip lines, and more ways to spend a day in nature.
+These outdoor activities include elevated nature treks to see the wildlife from a whole new perspective, zip lines, and more ways to spend a day in nature.

 32. Stroll Around Bayfront Park